-Follow up treatment to target new growth individuals as well as follow up on the larger individuals that may need retreatment and treat any cladodes that have successfully reshot should be undertaken over the next 12-18 months.
-Consultation with the property owner to develop a holistic approach to treating exotic grasses should be undertaken before on-ground works are completed to ensure the approach is widely adopted and outcomes meet all parties needs and resources.
+Follow up treatment to target new growth individuals as well as follow-up on the larger individuals that may require retreatment and treat any cladodes that have successfully reshot following spraying events should be undertaken over the next 12 months.
+Consultation with the property owner to develop a holistic approach to treating Buffel Grass should be undertaken before on-ground works are completed to ensure the approach is widely adopted and outcomes meet all parties' needs and resources.